-I have committed a meat crime.
-I listed stew meat as the ingredient in this recipe, but the truth is I didn't have stew meat on hand.
-I had two magnificent ribeyes a friend had given us.
-So yes, you can use stew meat, sirloin, or a filet.
+I have committed a meat crime: I listed "stew meat" as the main ingredient in this recipe, but the truth is, I didn't have stew meat on hand.
+I had two magnificent ribeyes.
+So yes, you can use stew meat, sirloin, or filet.
 Stew and soup is all about using up whatever you have on hand.

 Let's face it.
 Most of us don't eat enough fruits and vegetables.
 This recipe contains a lot of protein-packed meat, and I have pumped it full of nutrient-rich veggies.
 This hearty stew will cure what ails you.